Tips for Children's Writers

 Trouble (or a problem) is essential in any plot.
 This sheet is a simple tool to help you plot out a picture book and bring up the level of the trouble in the plot.

-This alphabetized list of writing crafts will give you a leg up when it comes to understanding the terms you read in critiques, run across in writing resources, and hear in presentations from industry professionals.
+This alphabetized list of writing crafts, industry terminology, and other important writing vocabulary will give you a leg up when it comes to understanding the terms you read in critiques, writing books, and blog posts and will help you understand jargon you may hear from industry professionals at conferences.
 Knowledge is power—so get ready for a power surge!